IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Acknowledgment

 \section{Acknowledgment}

-This work was carried out with support from Lacuna Fund, an initiative co-founded by The Rockefeller Foundation, Google.org, and Canada’s International Development Research Centre.
-David Adelani acknowledges the support of DeepMind Academic Fellowship programme.
-This work was supported in part by compute credits from Oracle and Cohere For AI Research Grant.
-Also, we are grateful to OpenAI for providing API credits through their Researcher Access API programme to Masakhane for the evaluation of GPT-3.5 and GPT-4 LLMs.
-Finally, we are grateful to Hailey Schoelkopf and Lintang Sutawika for their assistance with the EleutherAI \textit{lm-eval} tool.
+This work was supported by Lacuna Fund, an initiative co-founded by The Rockefeller Foundation, Google.org, and Canada’s International Development Research Centre.
+Additional support was provided through compute credits from Oracle and the Cohere For AI Research Grant.
+We extend our gratitude to Charles Riley for facilitating our connection with the Vai translator for the MGSM data translation.